Carson Wentz: 2019 season

 On April 29, 2019, the Eagles exercised the fifth-year option on Wentz's contract.
-On June 6, 2019, the Eagles signed Wentz to a four-year, $128 million contract extension with $107 million guaranteed, keeping him under contract through the 2024 season.
+On June 6, they signed him to a four-year, $128 million contract extension with $107 million guaranteed, keeping Wentz under contract through the 2024 season.

 In Week 1 against the Washington Redskins, Wentz threw for 313 yards and three touchdowns as the Eagles won 32–27.
 In Week 4, against the Green Bay Packers, he helped lead the Eagles to a 34–27 victory with three passing touchdowns.

-Following a slow start at 3-3, another report came out, containing information from an anonymous Eagles player, who was critical of Wentz.
+Following a slow start at 3–3, another report came out, containing information from an anonymous Eagles player, who was critical of Wentz.
 The source said that Wentz was trying to do too much and was often looking for a big play rather than taking the short check down.
 At the time of the report, Wentz only had a completion percentage of 38% on passes that traveled 15 yards in the air and had three interceptions on passes of that variety, which was tied for most in the league.

 In Week 13 against the Miami Dolphins, Wentz threw for 310 yards, three touchdowns, and one interception in the 37–31 loss.
 In Week 14, against the New York Giants, Wentz helped lead a comeback victory with 325 passing yards and two touchdowns in the 23–17 overtime win.
 In Week 15 against the Redskins, Wentz threw for 266 yards and three touchdowns during another comeback victory as the Eagles won 37–27.
-In Week 16 against the Dallas Cowboys, Wentz threw for 319 yards and a touchdown during the 17–9 win.
-Wentz helped lead the Eagles to a crucial 34–17 victory over the New York Giants in Week 17.
+In Week 16 against the Dallas Cowboys, Wentz threw for 319 yards and a touchdown during the 17–9 victory.
+He helped lead the Eagles to a crucial 34–17 victory over the Giants in Week 17.
 Wentz had 289 yards and a touchdown in the victory, which gave the Eagles the NFC East title.
 The division title was his second in the Pederson/Wentz era.
 Wentz finished the 2019 season with 4,039 passing yards, 27 touchdowns, and seven interceptions.
 He became the first quarterback in franchise history to pass for at least 4,000 yards and the first in the NFL to do so without any receiver catching at least 500 yards.

 In the NFC Wild Card Round against the Seattle Seahawks, Wentz left the game with a head injury in the first quarter after defensive end Jadeveon Clowney made a helmet to helmet hit on him.
 He was ruled out of the game with a concussion after playing just nine snaps in his post-season debut.
-The Eagles lost the game 17–9.
+Backup quarterback Josh McCown played the remainder of the Eagles' 17–9 loss.